ecmadao/minishcap-demo/README.md

 # Minishcap Demo

 A simple website for minishcap.
-Built in Vite + TypeScript + TailwindCSS
+Built in Vite + TypeScript + TailwindCSS.

+You can check the online demo here: [minishcap-demo](https://ecmadao.github.io/minishcap-demo/)

 ![demo](./public/screenshot.gif)